Advances in Food Technology and Nutrition Sciences - Open Journal

 North York, Ontario M3J 2E5, Canada

-Dr. George Grant, who is known as The Caring Doctor, is considered the Canadian authority in integrative medicine and a Global Wellness Ambassador.
+Dr. George Grant, who is known as the Caring Doctor, is considered as the Canadian authority in integrative medicine and a Global Wellness Ambassador.
 Dr. George Grant is a world-renowned researcher and expert in biofeedback, stress, anti aging and natural pain management.

 He is the founder & CEO of the International Academy of Wellness (IAW).